galaxyproject/galaxy-hub/src/galaxy-updates/2014-12/index.md

 Several sponsorship levels are available, including two levels of premier sponsorships that include presentations.
 Premium sponsorships are limited, however, so you are encouraged to act soon.

-Please let the GCC2015 Organising Committee ([gcc2015-org AT lists DOT galaxyproject DOT org](mailto:gcc2015-org AT lists DOT galaxyproject DOT org)) know if you are interested in helping make this event a success.
+Please let the GCC2015 Organising Committee know if you are interested in helping make this event a success.

 ### GCC2015 Training Day Topic Nominations ...